microsoft/IIoT/3/README.md

 Congratulations!
 You just connected your Raspberry Pi to the IoT hub and created an application which demonstrated the two-way messaging capabilities.

+## Hands-On assignment.

+Alter the Python code to send the following items to the IoT Hub in JSON format:
+  - Pitch
+  - Yaw
+  - Roll
+  - Humidity
+  - Temperature

+The correct script can be found [here](https://github.com/khilscher/IoTHubPiHackathon/blob/master/SenseHat_IoTHub_Http_Lab_Key.py).
+If you copy this script, remember to put in your IoT Hub connection string, and the Device Id.

 [Back to Main HOL Instructions](/README.md)